SchriderLab/TEforest/README.md

 ## Contributing

-- We are actively working on **usability improvements** (e.g., streamlined CLI arguments, a fully functional conda installation).
+- We are actively working on **usability improvements** over the next several months (e.g., streamlined CLI arguments, a fully functional conda installation, automatic coverage downsampling, faster runtime).
 - This pipeline has only been tested in Drosophila melanogaster.
 Future tests and updates will ensure useability in other species.
 - Issues and pull requests are welcome.